ShadyAlexCodes/Holiday-Calendar/README.md

 # Holiday Calendar

 A daily New Years count down coding challenge for young kids/students across the world.
 Can you complete them all?

 Visit the [Wiki](http://github.com) for more information.

 ### Contribution
 This project was inspired by [Christmas Advent Ideas](https://www.homestoriesatoz.com/holiday-ideas/20-christmas-advent-calendar-ideas.html)
+A huge thanks to @mm909, and @quijas4101 for their help with the javascript.

+[Sweet Alert](https://sweetalert.js.org/) -- Find the really cool javascript alets here!

 [License](http://github.com)